 The Composition Faculty at the Royal College of Music focuses on both the creative and commercial aspects of being a composer.
 We aim to build and sustain your craft, be it composition for the concert hall, the opera house or for film, television and media.
 Composers are offered a wholly exceptional performance environment in which they have the opportunity to hear their compositions played by resident and visiting musicians, RCM orchestras, ensembles and fellow students of the highest technical and musical ability.

 One-to-one lessons are at the very heart of every RCM student’s learning experience.
-Our professors are some of the biggest names in their fields, including Mark-Anthony Turnage and Gilbert Nouno as well as Royal Philharmonic Society Composition Prize winners Jonathan Cole and Dai Fujikura.
+Our professors are some of the biggest names in their fields, including Mark-Anthony Turnage, Errollyn Wallen, Deirdre Gribbin and Catherine Kontz, as well as Royal Philharmonic Society Composition Prize winners Jonathan Cole and Dai Fujikura.

 Individual lessons and visits from established composers provide an unrivalled opportunity for students to nurture and develop creative and technical skills as well as a distinctive compositional voice.

-RCM composers have enjoyed positions on young composers’ schemes at the London Philharmonic Orchestra, Royal Scottish National Orchestra and London Symphony Orchestra.
-Recent graduates have also achieved prestigious composer-in-residence positions at Birmingham Contemporary Music Group, Glyndebourne Opera, the Handel House Museum and the Australian Festival of Chamber Music.
+RCM composers have enjoyed positions on young composers’ schemes at the London Philharmonic Orchestra, Royal Scottish National Orchestra, London Symphony Orchestra and the Royal Philharmonic Society Composers Programme.
+Graduates have also achieved prestigious composer-in-residence positions at Birmingham Contemporary Music Group, Glyndebourne Opera, the Handel House Museum and the Australian Festival of Chamber Music.

 Composition for Screen